Katie Wallis: Driving offences

 In February 2022, Wallis was fined £270 and received three points on her driving licence after pleading guilty to an offence in August 2021 of "failure to comply with solid white line road markings" on the A48.

 On 28 November 2021, Wallis was arrested on suspicion of driving while unfit after a car collided with a lamppost in Llanblethian, Vale of Glamorgan.
-On 30 March 2022, she said that she had "fled the scene" of the car collision due to having a form of post-traumatic stress disorder after being raped in September 2021.
+On 30 March 2022, she said that she had "fled the scene" of the car collision, while suffering from a form of post-traumatic stress disorder after being raped in September 2021.
 In April 2022, Wallis was charged with failing to stop following a road traffic collision, failure to report a road traffic collision, careless driving and leaving a vehicle in a dangerous position.
 In May she pleaded not guilty to the offences.
 On 11 July 2022 Wallis was found guilty of failing to stop and report an accident, leaving her car in a dangerous position, but cleared of driving without due care and attention.
-The court heard that Wallis was wearing "a black leather PVC miniskirt, tights, dark shoes and a pearl necklace" when she fled the scene of the crash, and that police "forced entry into the Wallis' family home address which was described as a 'mansion' and 'absolutely colossal', out of concern for the MP."
 Wallis said she was frightened by a group of people who had come to help her.
 She was picked up by her father and fell asleep at home without reporting the crash to police.
 Wallis was fined £2,500 and disqualified from driving for six months.
 District Judge Tan Ikram said he "didn't find the defendant credible."
 Following the conviction, the Conservative Party said it "will not be taking any further action."